The remarkable rebirth of the NI women's team

 It was a trip that couldn't really have gone much worse at the time.
 But it would prove to be a watershed moment in the rebirth of a Northern Ireland women's team that would make history 20 years later.

-Manager Kenny Shiels and his players will soon board a plane bound for England to take part in the Euros in what will be Northern Ireland's first time playing in a major finals.
+Manager Kenny Shiels and his players will soon board a plane bound for England to take part in the Euros in what will be Northern Ireland's first time playing in a major women's finals.

-Ahead of them doing so, Sara Booth - a former Northern Ireland captain who is synonymous with the women's game in the country - turned her mind to an altogether different type of journey.
+Before they do so, Sara Booth - a former Northern Ireland captain who is synonymous with the women's game in the country - turned her mind to an altogether different type of journey.

 It was "around the Millennium" and she and her international team-mates had taken the boat from Larne to Stranraer to play Scotland in an international friendly.

-"They [the Irish FA] decided to get rid of the women's national team," Fifa's current head of women's competitions explained in this week's episode of Sportsound Meets, which airs on BBC Radio Ulster at 15:00 BST on Saturday, 2 July.
+"[The Irish FA] decided to get rid of the women's national team," Fifa's current head of women's competitions explained in this week's episode of Sportsound Meets, which airs on BBC Radio Ulster at 15:00 BST on Saturday, 2 July.

 "Back then we played one friendly match a year and this time we happened to be going to Scotland, having probably only trained for the game the week before.